 Now that our late payment secrets have been revealed, let’s look at what it means to you: You should avoid making late payments whenever possible.
 But we now know that one 30- or 60-day late payment isn’t the end of the world.
 Since 90-day late payments are the real credit score busters, you should avoid a 90-day late payment at all costs.

 Can You Remove Collection Accounts From Your Credit Report?

-If you already have a 90-day late payment record on your credit history, then your scores are already suffering.
+If you already have a 90-day late payment record on your credit history, your scores are already suffering.
 Be certain that the information is accurate on your credit reports.
-If it isn’t, then you have the right to dispute it not only with the credit reporting agencies but also with the lenders who reported it.
-Your goal is to have the error corrected or removed, and once it is, your credit scores will immediately recover.
+If it isn’t, you have the right to dispute it not only with the credit reporting agencies but also with the lenders who reported it.
+Your goal is to have the error corrected or removed, and once it is, your credit scores should recover.

 If your credit reports are accurate, there are still things you can do to to improve your credit scores, despite the late payments dragging them down.
 First of all, you’ll want to make on-time payments going forward and wait for the negative information to age off your credit reports.
 Beyond that, you can focus on paying off debts, using as little of your available credit on your credit cards as possible and only applying for new credit when it’s necessary.
 The information you get when you check your credit scores on Credit.com should help you identify which areas need your attention most as you work to improve your credit.